-Melissa Sonberg is Professor of Practice at McGill University's Desautels Faculty of Management, where she has been on the faculty since 2014.
+Melissa Sonberg is a corporate director.
+Ms. Sonberg was most recently a Professor of Practice at McGill University's Desautels Faculty of Management, where she was a faculty member from 2014 to 2024.
 She spent the early part of her career in the healthcare industry before joining Air Canada, where she held leadership positions in a range of customer facing, operational and corporate functions.
 Ms. Sonberg was part of the founding executive team of Aeroplan, which became part of AIMIA Inc. Ms. Sonberg held positions of Senior Vice President, Human Resources & Corporate Affairs and Senior Vice President, Global Brands, Communications and External Affairs at AIMIA from 2001 to 2013.

-Ms. Sonberg sits on the boards of Exchange Income Corporation, Athennian, Enghouse Systems Inc., and Canada Post Corporation.
-Previous directorships include Via Rail Canada, MD Financial Holdings, Inc., Rideau, Inc., Group Touchette, Women in Capital Markets, the McGill University Health Centre and the Montreal Children's Hospital Foundation.
+Ms. Sonberg sits on the boards of Exchange Income Corporation (TSX), Athennian, Enghouse Systems Inc. (TSX), and Canada Post Corporation.
+Previous directorships include Via Rail Canada, MD Financial

+Holdings, Inc., Rideau, Inc., Group Touchette, Women in Capital Markets, the McGill University Health Centre and the Montreal Children's Hospital Foundation.